A Call for Professional Artists

 For professional artists, collaboration with #TaosRocks can also translate into real-world benefits: increased visibility, social media discovery, foot traffic to studios and shops, and ongoing connections with people who are actively seeking art, story, and place-based experiences.

-How Artists Can Contribute
+How Professional Artists Can Contribute

 Artists are invited to participate in ways that fit their schedule, practice, and comfort level.
 There is no required minimum beyond one painted rock.